Bilinear CNNs for Fine-grained Visual Recognition: Analysis of bilinear CNNs

-Fig.~\ref{fig:bcnn_dim} shows the performance of the asymmetric dimensionality reduction for the \bcnn model.
-We also compare these to a recently proposed ``compact bilinear pooling" (CBP)~\cite{Gao2016CVPR} that approximates the outer product using a product of sparse linear projections of features with tensor sketches.
-The performance of the full model with $512\times 512$ dimensions is shown as the straight line in Fig.~\ref{fig:bcnn_dim}.
-On cars and aircraft datasets, dimensionality reduction by a factor of 64 even leads to a small improvement in accuracy.
-The projection initialized with PCA is slightly worse than CBP without fine-tuning, but is slightly better when the projections are fine-tuned jointly.
-Since the projection can be implemented as a matrix multiplication, empirically this is 1.5 times faster than CBP approach, which involves computing Fourier transforms and their inverses.
-Overall, for a given budget of dimensions the projected \bcnn models outperform \netvlad and \netfv representations.
+Figure~\ref{fig:bcnn_dim} shows the same for B-CNN features.
+We also compare our PCA approach to the recently-proposed Compact Bilinear Pooling (CBP) technique~\cite{Gao2016CVPR}.
+CBP approximates the outer product using a product of sparse linear projections of features with a Tensor Sketch~\cite{pham2013fast}.
+The performance of the full model with $512\times 512$ dimensions with and without fine-tuning is shown as a straight line.
+On birds and aircrafts the dimensionality can be reduced by 16$\times$ (\ie, to 32$\times$512) with a less than 1\% loss in accuracy.
+In comparison, NetVLAD with the same feature size (\ie, with 32 components) is about 3-4\% less accurate.
+Overall, for a given budget of dimensions the projected B-CNNs outperform \netvlad and \netfv representations.
+The PCA approach is slightly worse than CBP.
+However, one advantage is that PCA can be implemented as a dense matrix multiplication which is empirically 1.5$\times$ faster than CBP which involves computing Fourier transforms and their inverses.